stealthman22/100-days-of-code/log.md

 b.
 Creating subclasses (with "extends" and "super" keywords), that extends (copies) them  and adds new methodsds

 c.
 Then creating updated instances of them with the "new" keyword.

+DAY 99 (26th July 2019)

+Finished JS 30 today.
+We built a Whack A Mole game.
+And I learnt on recursions (calling a fn within itself, stopping or restarting it).
+ Learnt how to generate random results using Math.random.
+ Also, read YDNJS a bit and tried understanding the difference between dynamic this and lexical this, and when to use arrow fn or traditional functions.

+Then I worked on ZTM.
+Learnt on pass by value (for variables: when you refer a new var to an older one, the value is copied and put in a new location in memory) and pass by reference (for objects: New objects referencing old once, point to the same location in memory).
+Also worked on type coercion (== (causes coercion) ===(prevents coercion), Object.is(Goes deeper then ===, for Nan, -0 and +0).)

+Finally leant the features of ES7(.includes (checks for the occurrence of a value in strings and arrays), Exponential operator (**: var x = 2**3 // 8)
+).